jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "JDI Title" text equals to "JDI TESTING PLATFORM" Then the "JDI Title" text contains "JDI"
 Then the "JDI Title" text matches to ".* TESTING .*"
+Then the "JDI Title" is enabled
+Then the "JDI Title" is disabled
+Then the "JDI Title" is displayed
+Then the "JDI Title" disappears
+Then the "JDI Title" is hidden
+Then the "JDI Title" does not appear
+Then the "JDI Title" does not appear during "5" seconds

 Scenario example for Label: